givemepower8/Phaser3Practices/docs/COC.md

 When the healers die or get distracted, queen will have a hard time.

-- Put a balloon when to deploy the queen to trigger the seeking air mine.
+- Put a balloon (cocoloon) when to deploy the queen to trigger the seeking air mine.
 - Protect the healers.
 Make sure no other troops will take away the healers.
-- Use offensive spells around queen
+- Use offensive spells around queen, freeze, rage
 - Rage spell to increase the queen DPS also the healing speed.

 #### TH9 farming strategies